Pending home sales reached a 21-month high in September

 WASHINGTON (AP) — More Americans signed contracts to buy homes in September, a sign that the housing market is still benefiting from lower mortgage rates.

-The National Association of Realtors says its pending home sales index rose 1.5% from August to September to 108.7, its highest level since December 2017.
+The National Association of Realtors said Tuesday that its pending home sales index rose 1.5% from August to September to 108.7, its highest level since December 2017.
 Measured year over year, pending home sales have surged 3.9%.

 Home buying has grown more affordable thanks to steadily dropping mortgage rates.
 The average interest rate on a 30-year fixed-rate mortgage is 3.75, according to Freddie Mac.
-That’s down almost a full percentage point from November 2018.
+That’s down nearly a full percentage point from November 2018.

-Still, economists say surging home prices could slow sales once mortgage rates stabilize.
+Still, rising home prices, boosted by a persistent shortage of properties on the market, have limited potential sales growth.
+The gap between home prices and average wage gains had been narrowing until recently.
+But there are signs that lower mortgage rates are now starting to cause prices to accelerate.

+Separate Case-Shiller home price figures released Tuesday showed that home values had risen just 2% for the 12 months that ended in August, below the annual wage growth of nearly 3%.

 Pending sales are a measure of home purchases that are usually completed a month or two later.